2002-feb24-net/stacey-project0/README.md

 Functionality:

 1. add a new customer *done*
     main menu option "a" to add, then add option "m" for new customer.
-User enters customer name. feedback at console is "Added customer: [custName]" or "Customer already exists."
+User enters customer name.
+Feedback at console is "Added customer: [custName]" or "Customer already exists."

 2. search customers by name *done* main menu selection "s" to search, then search option "c" for existing customer.
 User enters customer's name.
-Feedback at console  is "Found Customer: {name}" or  "No match found.
+Feedback at console  is "Found Customer: [name]" or  "No match found.
 Please add customer."

 3. place orders to store locations for customers *done* main menu option "a" to add, then add option "n" for new order.
 Requests Customer name and store name before going into a loop to add items to order.
+Feedback at console is "Product [prodNum] purchased.
+Thank you!" loop allows additional items to be added to order.
+Order.TakeOrder returns the order number.

 4. display all order history of a customer *in progress*

-5. display details of an order *done*
+5. display details of an order *done* Order.DisplayOrder method called after taking order in the add option "n" for new order.
+OrderBanner is printed, as well as the order details: timeStamp, OrderNum, CustName, StoreName, and Total

 6. display all order history of a store location *in progress*